 |Bosniak Member||Croation Member||Serbian Member|

-With 32.86% of the votes, Bakir Izetbegović (Party of Democratic Actrion, SDA) has been re-elected for the Bosnian position in the rotating national presidency.
-Dragan Ćović (HDZ) took the Croatian seat with 52.20%, and Mladen Ivanic (Coalition Together for Srpska) was the strongest in the Serbian elections.
-The latter narrowly won from Źeljka Cvijanović , who held 48.69% of the votes.
+With 32.86 percent of the votes, Bakir Izetbegović (Party of Democratic Actrion, SDA) has been re-elected for the Bosnian position in the rotating national presidency.
+Dragan Ćović (HDZ) took the Croatian seat with 52.20 percent, and Mladen Ivanic (Coalition Together for Srpska) was the strongest in the Serbian elections.
+The latter narrowly won from Źeljka Cvijanović , who held 48.69 percent of the votes.
 Bakir Izetbegović was the only member of the tripartite Presidency to be re-elected, he stated the following: “I expect the presidency to be a strong engine driving this country forward on the path of reform toward reaching our most important goal — to become a rightful member of the union of free and democratic European nations.”

 Social Democratic Parties

 Leader Social Democratic Party of Bosnia (SDP)Read biography